0

 In 2015, the railway below the aqueduct was lowered to allow the route to be used as a diversionary route for freight trains in the future.
 Network Rail published a time-lapse video of the work.

-Text imported from Wikipedia article "Dundas Aqueduct" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Dundas Aqueduct" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants